Rob Gronkowski Player Prop Bets for NFL Week 13 | Tampa Bay vs. Atlanta 12/5/2021

 Season Stats

-- So far this season, 8.6% of the 466 passes thrown by his team have gone Gronkowski's way.
+- Gronkowski has been the target of 8.6% (40 total) of his team's 466 passing attempts this season.

-- With nine targets in the red zone this season, Gronkowski has been on the receiving end of 9.9% of his team's 91 red zone pass attempts.
+- Gronkowski (nine red zone targets) has been the recipient of 9.9% of his team's 91 red zone pass attempts.

-- The Buccaneers have called a pass in 65.4% of their plays from scrimmage this year while running the ball 34.6% of the time.
-This offensive attack ranks first in the NFL in points scored.
+- The Buccaneers have run 65.4% passing plays and 34.6% rushing plays this season.
+They rank second in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Gronkowski's matchup with the Falcons.